Geeksltd/Programming.Tips/MeaningfulNames.md

 ### Avoid Disinformation

-Avoid leaving false clues that obscure the meaning of code.
+&nbsp;&nbsp; Avoid leaving false clues that obscure the meaning of code.
 Of course you’d think “what?!
 Why do you think I would do that?”.
 But it’s easy to make that mistake depending on your focus and state of mind in that moment.
 When coming up with a name, step back for a second and play devil’s advocate.
 Think:

 > How else can this name be interpreted?!